enkiga/Data-definition-language-DDL-/README.md

-# Data definition language (DDL) Checkpoint
+# Data definition language (DDL) & Data Manipulation language (DML) Checkpoint

 ## Checkpoint

-In this checkpoint, we have the following relational model: `https://i.imgur.com/aZeHhHe.png`
+- In this checkpoint, we have the following relational model: `https://i.imgur.com/aZeHhHe.png` and their corresponding data types tables: `https://i.imgur.com/vx1xFvS.png`

-and their corresponding data types tables: `https://i.imgur.com/vx1xFvS.png`
+- In this checkpoint, we have the following relational model created.
+Now we must insert data into the different tables using DML language: `https://i.imgur.com/q25t2MI.png`

 ### Instructions